For a discipline that purports to measure whether people are better or worse off, economics produces an incredible amount of unhelpful data.

 All of those numbers are hotly anticipated by US traders and a small army of Wall Street economists.
-And precisely none of them tell you anything substantial about how American households are doing.“It truly is a seminal turning point for how we look at these matters, and Janet is leading the charge.”
+And precisely none of them tell you anything substantial about how American households are doing.

 Even the monthly jobs report, perhaps the best high-frequency read on the economy, doesn’t usually offer a clear story.
 A falling unemployment rate can mean more people are getting hired (good) or more people are dropping out of the workforce (bad).

 And job growth, while usually treated as an unqualified positive, doesn’t mean that people are actually any better off.
 (A full-time worker who loses her job and then must take a part-time job at much lower pay is likely to be worse off, not better.)